TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 Excellent!
 The closed loop system is able to track the 60 deg yaw reference command and converge within ~4 seconds while being under rotor thrust limits.

-## Simulation Test Scenario #3: Track a 1m radius circular path at 1m altitude, while pointing the +X axis towards the center (orbit mode)
+## Simulation Test Scenario #3: Track a 1m radius CCW circular path at 1m altitude, while pointing the +X axis towards the center (orbit mode)

 Next, the closed loop system is put to the test by tracking dynamic reference commands.
 Given our NED inertial frame, the equations for a circular counter-clockwise (CCW) trajectory over time are given below,